 Legutko’s book is another wedge in what might be called the Great Fragmentation—the splintering of the Western conservative movement as it has existed since approximately 1950.
 If today’s political system is the inevitable outcome of certain political premises, basically those of the Enlightenment, and that outcome is profoundly opposed to everything a certain strain of conservatives hold dear, why should not the very foundation be re-examined by those conservatives, and Enlightenment political thought wholly or totally rejected?
 That has huge implications for conservative unity and therefore conservative power and political action.
 But that’s a question for another day, and not something on which Legutko really focuses.

 This is a pessimistic book, written in 2012 (though the English translation only came out in 2016).
 It sees little pushback being possible in the current environment.
 Legutko’s attitude towards liberal-democracy is much like Whittaker Chambers’s toward Communism.
 Since 2012, though, a series of earthquakes, the largest being Brexit and Trump’s ascendancy, have suggested that the foundations of liberal-democracy are more rotten than Legutko believes, or at least believed in 2012.
-It’s not that Trump has, or British voters have, absorbed and endorsed philosophies that oppose liberal-democracy.
+It’s not that Donald Trump has, or British voters have, absorbed and endorsed philosophies that oppose liberal-democracy.
 Rather, they have seen that the Emperor has no clothes—that liberal-democracy is a bad deal for them and for society.
 They may think this in an inchoate manner; they may think it in a stupid manner.
 But as with the fairies in the garden, once you realize that the Emperor has no clothes, there is no going back to the way things were.
 The trick, for us (or me), the self-perceived paladins of the West, is to harness that tide of realization, and ride it to the creation of the new world, of real freedom and real self-government.

 But we are getting ahead of ourselves.
 Anybody who has bothered to read this far is asking what exactly is meant by the hyphenated term “liberal-democracy.”
 Legutko means an ideology, of course, but what constitutes that ideology?
 “Liberal” traditionally means expanding freedom.
 A “classical liberal” is an economic free-marketeer.
 “Traditional” liberals in the United States (as opposed to the New Left, a strain that rose to power in the 1960s and is now wholly dominant) focus on increased freedom, but view government as a mainspring of providing that freedom, and believe that continuous societal improvements can thereby be made.
 To Legutko, the “liberal” part of “liberal-democracy” has passed beyond those relatively narrow goals, and now means unalloyed, even anarchic, freedom—but to believe and act in exactly the way permitted, and no other.
 And “democracy,” similarly, means pure democracy, not a mixed, republican government—but only one where the people have the right to vote in a way that is approved by the liberal ideology of perfect freedom to do anything other than that proscribed.